NayemHasanLoLMan/Harry-Potter-AI-Bot/README.md

 ## 🧙‍♂️ Harry-Potter-AI-Bot

 An AI-powered conversational bot infused with the magical world of **Harry Potter**, built by embedding book knowledge into **Pinecone** and giving the AI a unique fan-like personality.
-Ask it anything about the wizarding world — from deep lore to character facts — and get accurate, personality-rich responses like you're chatting with a true Hogwarts expert.
+Ask it anything about the wizarding world, from deep lore to character facts, and get accurate, personality-rich responses like you're chatting with a true Hogwarts expert.

 ---